 The Tennessee Promise Scholarship goes to residents who graduate from an eligible high school, homeschool, or earn a GED/HISET certificate before their 19th birthday and enroll at an eligible postsecondary institution.
 The award covers tuition and mandatory fees after all other gift aid.

-Tuition Reciprocity Benefits for Out-of-State Students in Connecticut
+Tuition Reciprocity Benefits for Out-of-State Students in Tennessee

 Tennessee offers tuition reciprocity benefits through programs like the Academic Common Market (ACM) and the Southern Regional Education Board (SREB).
 ACM and SREB allow out-of-state students to attend participating Tennessee colleges at in-state or reduced rates for specific programs not available in their home states.